It is not uncommon for flight prices to change when you try to book. And prices can change that same day and even within hours or minutes.

-Whereas a traditional storefront travel agent would have destination or product experts the OTA needs systems developers and programmers to build features and smart interactive booking management tools.
+Whereas a traditional storefront travel agent would have a destination or product expert, the OTA needs systems developers and programmers to build features and innovative interactive booking management tools.

-Reason 1: Most visitors use a price comparison site and the customer can simply move on to the next available option
+Reason 1: Most visitors use a price comparison site, and the customer can move on to the next available option

-Reason 2: OTAs need volumes of bookings and there is no way of knowing which booking that will be profitable
+Reason 2: OTAs need volumes of bookings, and there is no way of knowing which booking will be profitable

-These upsells can be purchased at time of booking but just as likely any time before departure.
+These upsells can be purchased when booking or any other time before departure.

-Consequently – and most importantly – there is no way of knowing which bookings that will be profitable over the life of the booking at the time of booking.
+Consequently – and most importantly – there is no way of knowing which bookings will be profitable over the life of the booking.